rexlx/portping/README.md

--t    timeout, how long to wait before we consider it failed -s    dont display stats (returns a 1 or 0 exit status) -m    if running silently, you may want to see over all stats
+-t    timeout, how long to wait before we consider it failed -s    dont display stats (returns a 1 or 0 exit status) -m    if running silently, you may want to see over all stats -r    how long to wait between pings in ms, 0 is none. default is 500
 ```